SummaryDev/ethereum-duckdb-extension/README.md

 # Ethereum ABI DuckDB extension

-This repository is based on https://github.com/duckdb/extension-template, check it out if you want to build and ship your own DuckDB extension.

----

 This extension, **abi**, allows you to parse EVM events and transaction payloads encoded with ABI.

 ## Building
 To build the extension: